 That’s why you should make the most of what you have.

-If sharing your space with others isn’t ideal for you, you can rent your space when you’re traveling or away.
+If sharing your space with others isn’t ideal for you, you can rent your space when you’re traveling.
 This allows you to maintain your privacy while also taking advantage of your vacant property.

 Suppose you can refine the space even better!
 Talk to family and friends to see if someone might have any cute furniture that will elevate the space.
 But before you do, check the demand in your area and if your vacant property is legally eligible to run on Airbnb.